 EHR Software Buyer's Guide

-- EHR software are helping healthcare organizations increase their revenue and traffic.
+- Medical EHR software systems are helping healthcare organizations increase their revenue and traffic.

-- The use of software has lead to better health care on individual as well as group scales.
+- The use of software has led to better health care on individual as well as group scales.

 - Electronic health records software handles a variety of tasks, freeing up more time to focus on patients.